oberdiek/latex-tds/readme.txt

 Scope
 -----
 I don't have the time to assemble a TeX distribution with thousands of packages.
-Therefore I restricted me to the LaTeX base distribution and the required bundles.
+Therefore I restricted myself to the LaTeX base distribution and the required bundles.
 In the following I will use the term `module' for a package bundle.